sitronlabs/ESPHome-Electric-Heater-Pilot/README.md

 ### Heater Not Responding

-- Verify pilot wire connections
+- Verify pilot wire (fil pilote) connections
-- Check that the heater is compatible with pilot wire control
+- Check that the heater is compatible with pilot wire control (France only)
 - Test with a multimeter to confirm pilot wire signals

 ### OTA Updates Failing